 - Victims of Trafficking

 - Certain minors with Special Immigrant Juvenile Status

 - U visa holders

 The United States Conference of Catholic Bishops (USCCB) Visit disclaimer page and Lutheran Immigration and Refugee Service (LIRS) Visit disclaimer page help ORR with the URM Program by coordinating placement with local providers.

 Phoenix, AZ; Fullerton, San Jose, and Sacramento, CA; Denver and Colorado Springs, CO; Washington, DC; Miami, FL; Worcester and Waltham, MA; Grand Rapids, Kalamazoo, and Lansing, MI; Jackson, MS; Fargo, ND; Rochester and Syracuse, NY; Jenkintown, PA; Houston and Dallas/Fort Worth, TX; Salt Lake City, UT; Richmond, VA; Tacoma, Seattle, and Spokane, WA.

 URM Research Study

 In 2021, ACF’s Office of Planning, Research, and Evaluation (OPRE) concluded a three-year descriptive study of the URM Program to better understand the range of child welfare services and benefits provided through individual URM programs and the characteristics and experiences of youth served.
 Highlights include analyses of youth demographics, living arrangements, service receipt, and experiences such as lawful permanent resident status and educational attainment.
-OPRE produced several publications on the study.
+OPRE produced several publications on the study, including a select findings brief, a final report, and six program provider snapshots.
 The OPRE-funded study’s special topic reports on education and mental health have broader applicability beyond the URM Program and would be relevant resources to other ORR programs and grantees.